Mespelbrunn: Coat of arms

-The community’s arms might be described thus: Gules the castle portal of Mespelbrunn argent surmounted above the lintel by an inescutcheon azure a bend of the second surmounted by three annulets of the third, from base issuant into the gateway arch a hazel twig growing palewise with two leaves and one nut of the second.
+The municipality’s arms might be described thus: Gules the castle portal of Mespelbrunn argent surmounted above the lintel by an inescutcheon azure a bend of the second surmounted by three annulets of the third, from base issuant into the gateway arch a hazel twig growing palewise with two leaves and one nut of the second.

 The arms were conferred in 1986 and show the castle entrance of the family Echter with their family coat of arms in the inescutcheon.
 The hazel twig stands for Hessenthal, whose name was once Haseltal ("Hazeldale").
 The tinctures gules and argent (red and silver) are taken from the arms borne by the Electorate of Mainz.

 Attractions

 Schloss Mespelbrunn

 Mespelbrunn earns its livelihood above all from tourism, and is known for Mespelbrunn Castle (Wasserschloss Mespelbrunn), expanded beginning in 1551 by the Echter family.
 In Mespelbrunn and at the moated castle, several scenes of the 1950s German classic film The Spessart Inn were shot.